Marantesss/feup-lcom/README.md

 ## Authors

 * **Gonçalo Marantes** - [Marantesss](https://github.com/Marantesss)
+* **Helena Ferreira** - HelenaHF

 ## License

-This project is not licensed under any license
+This project is not licensed under any license and is free to be copied or used

 ## Acknowledgments